KunZizinho/Random-Password-Generator/README.md

-    -if we dont select any criteria  then alert us to use at least one criteria to enable password generation -when criteria is selected we should randomly pick a char from that set -when the password is generated
+    -if we dont select any criteria  then alert us to use at least one criteria to enable password generation -when criteria is selected we should randomly pick a char from that set
+         - we can use IF statement to condition if  all of the criteria is false to Alert us that at least one is needed

+    -when the password is generated
+        -we are gonna need a function that randomly picks a char -we are gonna need a function that Loops through criteria and checks which are selected

      -then display password on the page